 This idea was similarly seen in visual culture.
-For example, Frank Dobson's An Escalator In An Underground Factory depicted scores of women entering a factory contrasted against one lone male figure.236 Similarly, Dame Laura Knight's background who given his tie is presumably the foreman.237 Both these images reinforce the representation of industrial work as female.
+For example, Frank Dobson's An Escalator In An Underground Factory depicted scores of women entering a factory contrasted against one lone male figure.
+Similarly, Dame Laura Knight's Ruby Loftus Screwing a Breech Ring shows not only Loftus but also a factory entirely populated by women except one vaguely masculine silhouette in the background who given his tie is presumably the foreman.
+Both these images reinforce the representation of industrial work as female.
 Moreover, Knight's painting of Ruby Loftus was one of the most renowned images of the war: it was voted painting of the year in 1943 and consequently was widely published in the